videosdk-live/videosdk-rtc-react-sdk-example/README.md

   - Shows the meeting ID with a copy icon button on the left.
   - Displays the recording indicator, raise hand button, mic button (with a list of available mics), webcam button (with available webcam list), screen share button, and leave meeting button in the middle.
   - The rightmost corner contains the chat button and participant count button.
-  - On mobile, tablet, or smaller screens, the bottom bar reorders to show the leave button, recording button, mic/webcam buttons, and a `more actions` button.
+  - On a mobile, tablet, or smaller screens, the bottom bar reorders to show the leave button, recording button, mic/webcam buttons, and a `more actions` button.
 The `more actions` button opens a drawer containing the remaining options.

 <p align="center">
 <img width="1363" src="public/bottombar.png"/>